-Since OMERO 5.6.2, the recommended way to ensure that all OMERO server installations have at minimum, a self-signed certificate is to use the omero-certificates plugin.
+Since OMERO 5.6.2, the recommended way to ensure that all OMERO server installations have, at minimum, a self-signed certificate is to use the OMERO server certificate management plugin.
 The plugin will generate or update your self-signed certificates and configure the OMERO.server.
 For the configuration to take effect, the server needs to be restarted.
 If you prefer to configure the OMERO server certificate manually, check Client Server SSL verification.
+In OMERO.py version 5.13.0, the Anonymous Diffie-Hellman (ADH) default configuration has been removed.
+Please ensure that self-signed certificates have been generated and the OMERO.server configured accordingly.